PlanTL-GOB-ES/EHR-normalizer/README.md

 exact layout of the documents, and then it converts these HTML files into TXT or XML files.

-Additionally, the script can perform EHR normalization by detecting headers from EHRs and map those section to any desired archetype.
-It can also restore the lines that have been truncated by a previous conversion proces from PDF to TXT/XML.
+Additionally, the script can perform EHR normalization by detecting headers from documents and map those sections to any desired archetype.
+It can also restore the lines that have been truncated by a previous conversion process from PDF to TXT/XML.

 Languages covered: Spanish and Catalan.